-The AXI4-Stream ports apply only transient backpressure to the AXI4-Stream interface.
+The AXI4-Stream ports apply only transient backpressure to the AXI4-Stream interface, which enables packets to be routed over any free-flowing interconnect.

 2.5.2 SPI Collator wires

 The SPI Collator wires can be extended to create other functions.